Fullstack D3 and Data Visualization

-For example, here we are looking at the wind speed.
-By changing the metric, you see the different bars fluctuate depending on the information you want the viewer to see.
-We easily transition from wind speed to dew point to humidity – without ever leaving the page.
-Try it!
+For example, here we are looking at wind speed.
+By changing the metric, the different bars fluctuate depending on the information you want the viewer to see.
+We easily transition from wind speed to dew point to humidity without leaving the page.

-Similarly, you can animate the different bars that are added and removed as the chart progresses.
+Similarly, you can animate the different added and removed bars as the chart progresses.

 Using a line chart with D3, I drew a region that defines temperatures around a “freezing” baseline in Seattle.

-It didn’t often get below 32F in the dataset so I used 65F as my freezing baseline.
-And the code allowing the chart to automatically readjust to this new baseline wound up being fairly simple.
+It didn’t often get below 32F in the dataset, so I used 45F as my freezing baseline.

 Interactions in D3

 This example shows us hovering over different bars.
-It’s nice to be able to present different “Humidity” labels and is also helpful for the viewer.
+It’s nice to be able to present various “Humidity” labels, and it is also helpful for the viewer.

 Defining the shape of countries on the map is all handled by D3.
 There is already a predefined dataset of that map, and you just pass it in.

 Here I drew seasons on top of an existing dataset.
-You can imagine the code behind the scenes: I gave it start dates for the first day of spring every year and then D3 was able to apply basic functions to determine if I was drawing a “Spring” shape or a “Summer” shape.
+You can imagine the code behind the scenes: I gave it start dates for the first day of spring every year, and then D3 can apply basic functions to determine if I was drawing a “Spring” or a “Summer” shape.

-Doing this, I learned that it’s normal in Seattle for spring and summer to have a similar relative humidity.
-I’d never considered this before and that’s a great point of data visualization: to reveal implicit insights in the data to the viewer (and, in my case, the creator).
-In this chart, some smoothing is applied to the line but each data point is also a little dot.
-Depending on what you want to present to the user, it can reveal every data point or just a general trend.
+By doing this, I learned that it’s normal for spring and summer to have similar relative humidity in Seattle.
+I’d never considered this before, and that’s a great goal of data visualization - to reveal insights in the data to the viewer (and, in my case, the creator).
+This chart applies some smoothing to the line, but each data point is also a little dot.
+It can reveal every data point or just a general trend depending on what you want to present to the user.

-Now, here are some of the sample color schemes available for use in D3; all are out of the gate.
+Here are some of the sample color schemes available in D3.
 If you want to represent different segments, it will generate these colors.
 The book also has a very cool section showing what that looks like to someone who is colorblind.

 This Radar Chart takes weather data from Seattle and gives a single day a specific weather shape.

-While I don’t know how weather shape would be useful, you might imagine someone charting a coffee or an IPA flavor and giving that a radar profile.
+While I don’t know how weather shape would be useful, you might imagine someone charting a coffee, wine, or IPA flavor and giving that a radar profile.
 The representation would not only be intuitive but helpful to the viewer as a way to remember a coffee or beer other than by name.

 The Pie Chart below slices-and-dices data by the different day counts per weather state.

-The same weather data in a Box Plot allows you to quickly grok information like the maximum temperature in Seattle.
+The same weather data in a Box Plot allows you to gather information like the maximum temperature in Seattle quickly.

 Making a Map

 Lastly, I want to share how you can work with maps and the different projections that come out of D3 natively.
 As you can see, a lot of projections are built-in.
-Based on your data and its polygons, D3 is essentially asking both how to skew that data and how to draw different countries.
-You get a sense of how each of these segments is skewed on the map just by the way the different grid elements line up.
+Based on your data and its polygons, D3 is asking how to skew that data and draw different countries.
+You get a sense of how these segments are skewed on the map just by how the other grid elements line up.